HariSekhon/Knowledge-Base/kubernetes.md

 In most cases you should `kubectl port-forward` to a service, but in cases where you need a specific pod or no service is available, such as [Spark-on-Kubernetes](spark.md) or other batch jobs, this is a real convenience.

-From [DevOps-Bash-tools](devops-bash-tools.md) repo, gives an interactive list of pods if no name or label arg is given, and can automatically open URLs:
+From [DevOps-Bash-tools](devops-bash-tools.md) repo, gives an interactive list of pods which can be pre-filtered by name or label arg, and can automatically open the forwarding localhost URLs:

 ```shell
 kubectl_port_forward.sh